enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 We don’t refererence the list page directly.
 Instead we just navigate back to the parent page, which does the same thing since we already designated the list as the parent.
 But this makes our page more maintainable in the event we change the parent.

 Now let’s break down the method we are passing to `FormState.ExecuteWithDataModificationsAndDefaultAction`.
+The first statement creates a `UiPageContent` object with a built-in button.
+We could have created an `EwfButton` component ourselves, but by using `ButtonSetup` with the functionality we want, we’re letting the EWF UI decide on the style.

-The first statement creates a `FormItemList` component, to which we will add several `FormItem` objects.
+The next statement creates a `FormItemList` component, to which we will add several `FormItem` objects.
 A form item is an abstract container that includes content (usually a form control), a label, and a validation object.
 Here, we create the form items using generated methods in the `ServiceOrdersModification` class.
 For example:

 ```C#
 mod.GetCustomerEmailEmailAddressControlFormItem( false, value: info.ServiceOrderId.HasValue ? null : "" )